thoughtbot/shoulda-matchers/README.md

 If you inspect the source code, you'll notice quickly that `shoulda-matchers` is largely implemented using reflections and other introspection methods that Rails provides.
-On first sight, this might seem to go against the common practice of testing behavior rather than implementation.
+At first sight, this might seem to go against the common practice of testing behavior rather than implementation.
 However, as the available matchers indicate, we recommend that you treat `shoulda-matchers` as a tool to help you ensure correct configuration and adherence to best practices